-The ARM linker has global visibility of all your program code and so can now ٠ perform some branch optimizations that are not available to other components of RVCT.
+• The ARM linker can perform some branch optimizations that are not available to other components of RVCT.

 Two new command-line options control these optimizations, that is, use:

 - --inline to enable branch inlining.
 By default, inlining is off. - --info inline to display information each time a function is inlined and to see the total number of inlines.